What is a Certified Nursing Assistant

 What does a typical day look like for a CNA?

-CNAs perform basic duties such as answer call lights, assist patients with bathing and dressing, serve and feed patient meals, take vital signs, report changes to nursing staff, and transport patients and make beds.
+CNAs perform basic duties such as answering call lights, assisting patients with bathing and dressing, serving and feeding patients’ meals, taking vital signs, reporting changes to nursing staff, transporting patients, and making beds.

 How do you become a certified nursing assistant?

-A CNA must complete an accredited practical nursing program, complete a state approved nurse’s aide training program, and successfully pass the state nurse aid exam.
+A CNA must complete an accredited training program, complete a state approved nurse’s aide training program, and successfully pass the state nurse aid exam.

 Becoming a CNA is a great stepping-stone to becoming a nurse.
 A CNA who wishes to continue their nursing education, can look into an associate degree in nursing (RN) program.
 Many individuals interested in pursuing their nursing education will begin at a college that offers an RN program and skip the CNA program all together.
 It is not required that you get your CNA prior to enrolling in an RN program.